LassoSoft/LassoGuide/lasso_guide_source/server/osx-installation.rst

 Installation
 ============

 #.
-Download and expand `Lasso 9 Server for OS X`_ from the LassoSoft website.
+Download and expand the `Lasso Server for OS X`_ installer from the LassoSoft
+   website.

 #.
 Run the installer to perform a standard installation, which will install
-   Lasso 9 and start or restart the system's Apache.
+   Lasso Server and start or restart the system's Apache.
 By default the following files and folders will be installed:

    -  Apache conf file